dnsos/tutorial-days-postgres-postgis/README.md

 # Tutorial Days: PostgreSQL and PostGIS

-This repositoty contains the documentation of one week (4 days) of learning PostgreSQL and PostGIS.
+This repository contains the documentation of one week (4 days) of learning PostgreSQL and PostGIS.

 > Disclaimer: This is mostly a diary type of thing for myself.
 I've tried to write everything down, but it might be that I skip some steps.
 Also note that this is not my first contact with PostgreSQL and PostGIS.